python/typing/docs/source/protocols.rst

    x: NotAProtocol = Concrete()  # Error!

 You can also include default implementations of methods in protocols.
-If you explicitly subclass these protocols you can inherit these default implementations.
+If you explicitly subclass these protocols, you inherit these default implementations.

 Explicitly including a protocol as a